(You can read a previous blog about me and my advocacy)

 Self Diagnosing Autism

 Autism is a lot more complicated.
 I didn’t feel comfortable self-identifying with the label until I got an official diagnosis.
 I still believe that self-diagnosis is valid but the science here is not as clear as the ADHD tests.
-Things like high IQ also can muddy these results.
+Things like high IQ (faulty but common measure of intelligence) also can muddy these results.
 PLEASE NOTE: NO SPECIFIC SCIENCE EXISTS FOR THE IDR-ASDT.
 I don’t know how it’s different.
 The RBQ-2A is good at diagnosing but this is uncertain to me, this was the test I used before seeking a formal diagnosis.

 The IDRlabs Autism Test (IDR-ASDT) based on the RBQ-2A: